Are engineers underappreciated? Most are. Engineering as a whole has lost its magic in the eye of the public and employers.

-That said, most engineers don’t work at recognizable companies.
+Most engineers though, don’t work at recognizable companies.

 Are you self-employed?

 Being a business owner also carries a heavy punch.
-People equate business owners with smarts and wealth.
+The public equates business owners with smarts and wealth.

-Of course, you need to have an actual released product or service.
+Of course, you need to have a legitimate business too.
 Because these days, everyone on social media is a CEO entrepreneur.

 What type of projects do you work on?

-Growing up, almost every person had a personal connection with them because of the space race.
+If you tell someone you work on space rockets, you’ll blow their minds.
+Growing up, almost every person had a personal connection with the space race.

-The problem is, most engineers work on very boring projects as viewed by the public.
+The problem is though, most engineers work on mundane projects as viewed by the public.
 For example, calculating beam loads for small buildings.

 “Are engineers underappreciated?” wrap up

 Clearly, this isn’t a black and white question.
-No different than how many doctors today feel they’re underappreciated.
+No different than how some doctors today feel they’re underappreciated.

 But, appreciation from people in your company is a different story.
-Because through a lack of appreciation, your life can become miserable at work.
+Because through a lack of appreciation, your life can become a nightmare.